AIF-team/test-parse-oncsv/README.md

   For caching the chromium profile

 Dir build:
-  ready-made files with the default name "Petrivich"
+  ready-made files with the default name "Petrovich"

 Dir data:
   Tables for parsing will be taken from this folder (Recommended limit: 500kb)